jorgenbjerkesjo/Omnia-Foundation-Docs/omnia-api/lists.rst

 .. code-block:: c#

 	void OmniaApi.WorkWith(Ctx.Omnia()).Lists(Ctx)
-		.AddFileToList(Guid listId, string folderServerRelativeUrl, string fileName, string fileType, byte[] data);
+		.AddFileToList(Guid listId, string folderServerRelativeUrl, string fileName, byte[] data);

-Pass in the GUID of the library, a server relative Url to a folder (or empty string to add in root folder), a file name, and a file type (empty string)
+Pass in the GUID of the library, a server relative Url to a folder (or empty string to add in root folder) and a file name.

 Optionally, you can also supply a boolean indicating if the file should be published or not

 .. code-block:: c#

 	void OmniaApi.WorkWith(Ctx.Omnia()).Lists(Ctx)
-		.AddFileToList(Guid listId, string folderServerRelativeUrl, string fileName, string fileType, byte[] data, bool publish);
+		.AddFileToList(Guid listId, string folderServerRelativeUrl, string fileName, byte[] data, bool publish);

 GetAllDocumentLibraries
 #######